swornimstha/youtubeToFlashcards/README.md

 ## To-Do

-- Add logging per video and pipeline stage.
+* Add logging for each video and pipeline stage.
-- Capture YouTube titles for deck/file naming.
+* Support batch processing of playlists.
-- Support full playlists, including large ones.
+* Enhance chunk retry and error handling.
-- Improve chunk retry and error handling.
+* Improve deck naming with auto-sanitized titles.

 ---